LI-Nieves/Scholarship-Manager/README.md

 Step 3.
 Type the command: `java logic.Start`

-the terminal will prompt you to do several things.
-Register with new login information by pressing typing `register`.
-Then use that information to login by typing `login` then entering that information in the form of `<user> <password> <role`.
+First of all, the terminal will prompt you to either register or login.
+Register with new login information by typing `register`.
+Then use that information to login by typing `login` then entering that information in the form of `<user> <password> <role>`.
 There are also more user/password combinations in `UserDatabaseInfo.txt`.

 After logging in, the program will provide you with several options.
 Type them in verbatim in order to execute the commands.